pictuga/morss/README.md

 ###As a python library

 The code was not optimized to be used as a library.
-However here is a quick draft of what your code should you like if you intend to use morss as a library.
+However here is a quick draft of what your code should look like if you intend to use morss as a library.
+This requires a lot of function calls, to have fine control over the different steps.

 ```python
 import morss